-- Seizure/vomiting precautions; suction only as needed.
+- Seizure/vomiting precautions; suction prn.
 Use gentle technique, as trauma to tissues may later lead to significant bleeding if patient is treated with fibrinolytics.
-Use caution to avoid vagal stimulation during suctioning, as increases in ICP may worsen the effects of stroke. - Positioning: Can affect O2 sats, CPP, and ICP.
+Avoid vagal stimulation during suctioning, as increases in ICP may worsen the effects of stroke. - Positioning: Can affect O2 sats, CPP, and ICP.
 Maintain head/neck in neutral alignment to optimize perfusion and venous outflow from head.
 Do not use pillows.
 If SBP > 100: Elevate head of bed 10° - 15°.
 May need to use lateral immobilization devices to keep head from turning to the side.
-Do not flex knees or hips to avoid elevating ICP. - Assess cardiovascular status/ perfusion adequacy - Monitor ECG; acquire 12L.
+Do not flex knees or hips to avoid elevating ICP.

+o Assess cardiovascular status/ perfusion adequacy

+Monitor ECG; acquire 12L.
 Cardiac dysrhythmias may have caused the stroke or may be a side effect of brain injury.
 Life-threatening dysrhythmias are a potential early complication, particularly of intracranial hemorrhages.

 Bradycardia may indicate hypoxia or ↑ ICP.
-Bradycardia w/ AMS and a SBP >90 should NOT be treated with atropine, norepinephrine, or pacing.
+Bradycardia w/ AMS + SBP >90 should NOT be treated with atropine, norepinephrine, or pacing.

-Tachycardiamayindicatehypoxia/hypercarbia.
+Tachycardia may indicate hypoxia/hypercarbia.